patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Solax/README.md

     - For each month: Select the month and press export
     - The data for each selected month is now downloaded to your PC as a separate file
 - Download the ```SolaxDataPrepare.py``` file and put it in the same directory as the Solax data
-- Execute the python script with as parameters the name of the directory which contains the files with the exported data for each month and the name of the site ```python EnphaseDataPrepare.py .
-"Dummy site"```.
+- Execute the python script with as parameter the name of the directory which contains the files with the exported data ```python SolaxDataPrepare.py *.xls```.
 The python script creates the needed file for the generic import script.
 - Follow the steps in the overall how-to